-This shows the transactions of the Council as a charging authority in relation to Non Domestic Rates and Council Tax.
+This shows the transactions of the Council as a charging authority in relation to Non Domestic (Business) Rates and Council Tax.
 It illustrates the way in which these have been distributed to precepting authorities (such as Central Government, Lancashire County Council, Fire and Police Authorities) and the Council's own General Fund.

-This financial year the local government finance regime has been revised, to allow for the introduction of the Business Rates Retention Scheme.
+With regards to Business Rates, a Business Rates Retention Scheme is in operation.
 The main aim of the scheme is to give Councils a greater incentive to grow businesses in the district.
 It does, however, also increase the financial risk due to non-collection, the outcome of appeals, and the volatility of the NNDR tax base.